Addressing Sexual Harassment From Patients or Third Parties

 Answer

-Sexual harassment and other types of inappropriate behavior from patients and third parties (e.g.,patients’ family members, friends, or caregivers) is not unusual in healthcare.
+Sexual harassment and other types of inappropriate behavior from patients and third parties (e.g.,patients’ family members, friends, or caregivers) are not unusual in healthcare.
 A Medscape survey of physicians showed that more than a quarter (27 percent) reported sexual harassment from patients.1 A separate Medscape poll found that 71 percent of nurses reported patient harassment.2 The types of harassment reported include unwanted touching, sexual comments, inappropriate texting and emailing, sexual propositions, requests for dates, and more.

-• Reinforce to supervisors and other leaders that harassment by patients and third parties is as serious as harassment from within the organization.
+- Reinforce to supervisors and other leaders that harassment by patients and third parties is just as serious as harassment from within the organization.
 Ensure supervisors and other leaders are aware of the organization’s legal and ethical responsibility to protect employees.

 Resources